 General Sir John McColl KCB CBE DSO is the Chairman of Cobseo.
 He acts as the voice of the Service Charitable Sector within Government and the Private Sector and is charged with encouraging cooperation and collaboration across the Service Charitable Sector to enhance the support given to the Armed Forces Community.
 He chairs the Confederation’s Executive Committee and is a member of a number of cross Government committees including the Covenant Reference Group and the MOD Service Charities Partnership Board.
 He meets regularly with Ministers and is widely consulted by the MOD.

-Caroline Wood assesses the suitability of applications for membership of the Confederation and makes recommendations for final Executive Committee decision.
-She is also responsible for the Cobseo budget and the day-to-day operation of the office.
-Prior to joining in 2016, Caroline jointly founded consultancy Purple and Red as part of the London 2012 legacy to transfer the lessons from the c.70k strong volunteer programme.
-Before then she ran the sales team at ELLE magazine, responsible for generating £10M+ revenue annually.
+Caroline Wood is responsible for advising the Executive Committee on the suitability of organisations for Membership of the Confederation, including due diligence and assessment of new applications.
+Other matters relating to the Membership include external liaison, with Central, Devolved and Local Government, Regulators, and other stakeholders.
+She is also responsible for the Cobseo budget.
+Prior to joining in 2016, Caroline jointly founded consultancy Purple and Red as part of the London 2012 legacy, to transfer lessons from the workforce programme that included the recruitment and training of the c.70k strong ‘GamesMaker’ volunteers.
+Before that she led the sales team at ELLE magazine, responsible for generating £10m+ revenue annually.